-- A mediator listens to both sides in a conflict. - A mediator is fair and just. - A mediator helps disputants to find their own solutions. - A mediator asks effective open and closed question.
+- A mediator listens to both sides in a conflict. - · A mediator is fair and just. - A mediator helps disputants to find their own solutions. - A mediator asks effective open and closed question.

-You can use the Scenario Cards on page 76 or students can create their own Section 2
+Scenario Cards on page 76 or students

-Important Messages Mediation is voluntary.
-Students are encouraged to make this choice when they have a problem with someone.
-Mediation is empowering and helps to develop problem-solving skills.
-Mediators only deal with 'small stuff' conflict.
-Serious conflict (physical fighting, stealing, damaged property) is directed to the duty teacher.
-Mediators need to gauge when it is appropriate to conduct mediation.
+- → Mediation is voluntary. - → Students are encouraged to make this choice when they have a problem with someone. - Mediation is empowering and helps to develop problem-solving skills. - → Mediators only deal with 'small stuff' conflict.
+Serious conflict (physical fighting, stealing, damaged property) is directed to the duty teacher. - → Mediators need to gauge when it is appropriate to conduct mediation.
 Two upset people may be too emotional to be in mediation to begin with.